 Creating a gallery wall is one of the best ways to make your home your own.
 The perfect gallery wall should be a reflection of your tastes, dreams, and memories.
 No two could be alike.
 They come in a variety of shapes and styles, from thrown together to very formal.
 Whichever style you prefer, it’s one of the only decor items in your home that can keep growing with you.
-Make your gallery wall pop by incorporating a few of our favorite 2018 design trends into your home and your guests (and you!) are sure to be “wowed!”
+Make your gallery wall pop by incorporating a few of our favorite design tips and tricks into your home and your guests (and you!) are sure to be “wowed!”

 As with anything interior design related, the success of a project is in the planning.
 Following a few simple guidelines will help you to put together the perfect gallery wall layout to create a cohesive, fun and ultimately beautiful display.
-Here are some inspired gallery wall ideas and tips from the Decorilla Design team to help you get started on your own.
+Here are some inspired gallery wall ideas and tips from the Decorilla Interior Design team to help you get started on your own.

 Let’s first look at 7 Basic Gallery Wall Layouts.

 Straight, clean lines are sure to soothe the souls of those who value order and predictability.
 The rhythm creates a more formal look that works equally well in a modern or more traditional room.
 The success of this layout lies in the careful hanging of the artwork to ensure perfect spacing.

 2. Square Picture Wall Layout